wintbiit/NineDNS/provider/README.md

   }
 }
 ```
-Like Mysql Provider, SQLite Provider connects to a sqlite database and reads records from it.
+Like `Mysql Provider`, `SQLite Provider` connects to a sqlite database and reads records from it.
 Table name is rule set name.
 SQL is re-read according to ttl

 > Using `github.com/glebarez/sqlite` as sqlite driver, please refer to this repo for more usage.